+The joints most commonly affected by osteoarthritis (OA) are the neck, hips, knees, back and small joints of the fingers.
 Initially osteoarthritis may be associated with an inflammatory process and the onset is seen with mild swelling and stiffness in the hands and affected joints.
-It is usually subtle and gradual.
+It’s usually subtle and gradual.

-As the disease progresses, the motion of the joints is decreased and the person may notice tenderness and grinding noises in the joint.
-The joint eventually enlarges from bony outgrowth.
-The bony enlargement is irreversible.
+As the disease progresses, the motion of the joints becomes restricted and the person may notice tenderness and grinding noises in the joint.
+Pain can be experienced even when the person is inactive or resting.The joint eventually becomes enlarged as a result of bony outgrowth.
+This enlargement is irreversible.

 If the ligaments become lax, for example around the knee, the joint becomes increasingly unstable with more pain.
 Tenderness to the touch and pain when the doctor moves the joint are both signs of advanced disease.
 At this stage muscle spasm and contraction of the muscles around the joints add to the pain.

 Osteoarthritis of the hip is characterised by increasing stiffness and loss of range of motion.
 You may experience difficulty in climbing stairs or tying your shoelaces.
 This is in contrast to osteoarthritis of the knee in which the ligaments tend to become lax.

 Reviewed by Dr Stella Botha, rheumatologist at Groote Schuur Hospital, Cape Town (MBChB, MRCP, PhD), November 2017.